 Median rent per month (1 bedroom apartment): $1,391

-Where’s the world’s largest Oktoberfest celebration outside of Berlin?
+Where’s the world’s largest Oktoberfest celebration outside of Munich?
 “Kitchener, Waterloo” probably isn’t anyone’s first, second, or eight guess but the joke’s on us—this city’s deep Germanic roots are on full display in all their lederhosen-clad glory come September each year.
 Mortgages will still set you back just about half of your disposable income, but that’s a reasonable trade off when polka’s involved!
 So come for the schnitzel and rich cultural heritage, and stay for the (relatively) low average monthly rent prices.

 9 | Victoria, BC